TTA: Transcribe, Translate and Alignment for Cross-lingual Speech Representation: Results

 \subsection{Semantic Encoder Evaluation in ASR-LLM}

-To further evaluate the effectiveness of semantic representations learned by the TTA encoder, we employ ASR-LLM as a linear probing task for comparative analysis.
+To further evaluate the effectiveness of semantic representations learned by the TTA encoder, we employ ASR-LLM with \textit{Qwen2.5-7B-Instruct} as a linear probing task for comparative analysis.
 A single MLP layer is trained on top of each encoder to align its output representations with the token embedding space of LLM.
-The whole system is then trained on ASR using speech inputs and text-based prompts like \texttt{'Please repeat the following content:'}.
+The whole system is then trained on ASR using speech inputs and text-based prompts like \texttt{ `Please repeat the following content:'}.
 All models are trained under consistent settings using the Aishell and LibriSpeech datasets with a batch size of 4 for 100,000 steps.
 The recognition performance is evaluated on Aishell-1 test-set and LibriSpeech test-clean.

-As illustrated in Figure \ref{fig:training_dynamic} (b), the training dynamics of ASR-LLM models with different encoders reveal that Whisper-based models demonstrate markedly lower optimization efficiency compared to those with Zipformer encoders.
-The WER results in Table \ref{tab:asr-llm-wer} indicate that, recognition performance on Chinese data generally improves under the ASR-LLM framework, whereas a slight degradation is observed for English data.
-This discrepancy may be attributed to the inherent preference over Chinese of the Qwen LLM.
-Notably, the ASR-LLM model with TTA encoder exhibits superior recognition performance comparable to the Transducer decoding from TTA model.
+As illustrated in Figure \ref{fig:training_dynamic}.(b), the training dynamics of ASR-LLM models with different encoders reveal that Whisper-based models demonstrate markedly lower optimization efficiency compared to those with Zipformer encoders.
+The evaluation results are shown in Table \ref{tab:asr-llm-wer}.
+TTA series models clearly outperform Whisper series models in the ASR-LLM setting.
 In contrast to the ZT-AED model, the TTA approach underscores the importance of explicit semantic alignment in effectively integrating speech representations with LLMs.
 Additionally, we observe that the TTA model demonstrates significantly improved computational efficiency, operating at approximately twice the speed of Whisper Large-v2 and 1.5 times of Whisper Medium during training.